- Top 2 lakh candidates (including all categories) in the merit list of JEE (Main) Paper-1 will be eligible to write JEE (Advanced).

 - The JEE (Advanced) will have two objective type papers i.e., Paper-1 & 2 of three hours.

 - Each of the question papers will consist of three separate parts in Physics, Chemistry and Mathematics.

 - The question paper will be in either English or Hindi.

 The JEE (Advanced)- will be conducted by Seven Zonal IITs (under the directives of the Joint Admission Board) for admission to the undergraduate programmes in all IITs.
-All the candidates aspiring to take admission in the undergraduate programmes at IITs and ISM Dhanbad for the year 2016 will have to appear in the JEE (Main) – 2016 Paper-1.
-Seven Zonal IITs which conduct JEE (Advanced) 2016 examination are IITB, IITD, IITG, IITK, IITKgp, IITM &IITR.
+All the candidates aspiring to take admission in the undergraduate programmes at IITs and ISM Dhanbad for the current year will have to appear in the JEE (Main) Paper-1.
+Seven Zonal IITs which conduct JEE (Advanced) examination are IITB, IITD, IITG, IITK, IITKgp, IITM & IITR.

 |1.||Registration for JEE (Advanced): Not Declared|